Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 The consumer is looking at the product for the scent and the exfoliant properties; whether it is slightly orange colored or not doesn’t make a difference.
 The consumer would probably buy it even if it were white.

-Now you decide to add some paprika to the soap, supposedly to add a little more “scrubbiness” and because paprika is high in antioxidants. [[Of course, you don’t say that, because that could make the product a drug]] Oh, and by the way, the paprika makes the soap a nice, rich orange color.
+Now you decide to add some paprika to the soap, supposedly to add a little more “scrubbiness” and because paprika is high in antioxidants.2 Oh, and by the way, the paprika makes the soap a nice, rich, orange color.
 Does that rich orange help to sell the product and make it more enticing to the consumer?
-Even though the paprika may have some other benefits, the orange makes a big difference to the saleability … so it would very likely be considered color additive.
+Even though the paprika may have some other benefits, the orange color makes a big difference to the saleability, so it would very likely be considered a color additive.

 Colored Bath Bombs

-You make a set of bath bombs – pink, green and brown.
+You make a set of bath bombs in pink, green, and brown.
 They are packaged in a cellophane bag and called “Garden Delight Bath Bombs” with a picture of a flower in brown dirt with a green stem and a pink flower.

 The bath bombs are made using beet root powder, ground nettle leaf, and cocoa powder respectively, giving them the signature garden colors.

-Again, the color additive regulations apply to food, drugs and cosmetics.
-They don’t apply to soap that is exempt from the definition of a cosmetic.
+Again, the color additive regulations apply to food, drugs, and cosmetics.
+They do not apply to soap that is exempt from the definition of a cosmetic.

 In its definition of the term cosmetic, the Federal Food Drug, and Cosmetic Act specifically excludes soap.
 The term soap is nowhere defined in the act.
 In administering the act, the Food and Drug Administration interprets the term “soap” to apply only to articles that meet the following conditions: